PM faces drubbing in London local elections as Labour grabs 30-point lead

 This was far ahead of other issues such as housing (26 per cent), the Ukraine war (26 per cent), crime (25 per cent) and inflation (23 per cent).

-Wandsworth, in south London, has been Tory-controlled since 1978, shortly before Margaret Thatcher entered Downing Street, but is vulnerable to both changing voter opinion and boundary changes.
+Wandsworth, in southwest London, has been Tory-controlled since 1978, shortly before Margaret Thatcher entered Downing Street, but is vulnerable to both changing voter opinion and boundary changes.

 The Conservatives have run Westminster since 1964, but face an “uphill fight” to hang onto it, local elections expert Rob Hayward has said.